 Can Dental crowns fall out?

 This was a common problem in the past, but our state-of-the-art technology and Dr. LeSueur’s and Dr. Dodaro’s LVI training allow us to craft a porcelain crown which is precisely fitted to your tooth.
 So the answer for that question is no. Each dental crown will be properly fitted and stay firmly in place.

 Schedule a Consultation

-For more information on porcelain crowns, call Drs of Smiles today at (480) 834-6991 or by filling out the appointment request form below.
+For more information on dental crowns, contact Drs of Smiles today at (480) 834-6991 or by filling out the appointment request form below.
 Dr. Scott LeSueur, Dr. Glenn LeSueur, and Dr. Charles Dodaro serve Mesa, Phoenix, Gilbert, Tempe, Scottsdale Arizona and surrounding areas.